PieroVicenti/Login-Form/README.md

 # Login-Form

 Project created with Php, connected to a MySQL database.
-Project that shows all the features of a Login/Sign up form.
+Project that shows all the features of a Login/Sign-up form.

 It's possible to create a new profile, which will be added automatically in the database.